marekater/Data-Science-Portfolio/Cancer prediction and identification of key risk factors/README.md

-### Cervical cancer risk prediction and identification of key risk factors
+### Cervical cancer prediction and identification of key risk factors

 This project will examine data collected at 'Hospital Universitario de Caracas' in Caracas, Venezuela.
 The dataset comprises demographic information, habits, and historic medical records of patients.